Onan 6500 generator should be working fine. I recently got mines for some reason I can’t get mine to function.

 Camp Power 4000

-As you can see, the alteranator line covers the gamut from portable generator power to even powering your RV.
+As you can see, the Onan 6500 generator line covers the gamut from portable power cell power to even powering your RV.
 If you choose to fulfill your power requires, you’ll get years of service with your purchase.

-What is your function for purchasing a generator: Change Factory Recreational Vehicle Generator
+What is your function for purchasing an alternator: Change Factory Recreational Vehicle power cell

 What is your level of Mechanical Proficiency?: Helpful Guy

-When my factory generator in my 1990 motor home gave out, I decided to replace it with this Onan.
+When my factory alternator in my 1990 motor home gave out, I decided to replace it with this Cummins.
 We ended up with a quieter more fuel-efficient system and Northern Tools made ordering as easy as 1-2-3!
-If you own an RV and are looking for power services, I extremely suggest Onan.
+If you own an RV and are looking for power services, I extremely suggest Cummins.

 Pros: fuel effective, very quiet, easy start and power to spare.